 NASA produced a variety of freeze-dried foods for astronaut consumption throughout the Apollo Missions.
 The process of freeze-drying is fairly simple: Food is brought to an extremely low temperature in a vacuum, vaporizing water molecules in the food and leaving it completely dehydrated and preserved.
-In 1975, American Outdoors Products, Inc. created Astronaut Foods, after being approached by a NASA gift shop asking them to replicate the freeze-dried ice cream that astronauts consumed in space.
-In the early days, they would freeze huge tubs of ice cream all at once, then a team of workers would break it up with ice picks and package these portions of it for sale.
+In 1975, American Outdoors Products, Inc. created Astronaut Foods, after being approached by the NASA Ames Research Center gift shop asking them to replicate the NASA advanced freeze-drying process to create ice cream that could be sold in the NASA Space Center gift shops nationwide.
+In the early days, American Outdoors Products would freeze huge tubs of ice cream all at once, then a team of workers would break it up with ice picks and package these portions of it for sale.
 Since then, Astronaut Foods has become a novelty staple in gift shops and museums around the globe, providing a variety of tasty freeze-dried treats including cheese, ice cream, and fruit.
 Along with providing fun and unique snacks, American Outdoors Products Inc. is dedicated to advancing space research.
 They donate a portion of their profits to organizations that pioneer education, technology, research, and space exploration.
 “Our foods are fun, and our mission is serious: We’re dedicated to supporting people and organizations whose goal it is to push the boundaries of space exploration and discovery.” —Astronaut Foods.

 Learn more and get some delicious freeze-dried treats at https://astronautfoods.com/